 All foods can fit into a balanced diet.
 How often and how much you consume varies with each type of food.
 A balanced diet means:

-- Consuming a variety of quality foods from the 4 food groups
+- Consuming a variety of quality foods from as proposed in Canada’s Food Guide

 - Listening to the signals your body sends in order to meet its needs:

 - Hunger signals tell you when to eat.
 An empty feeling in the stomach, a drop in energy and a rumbling belly are hunger signals

 - Signals of fullness tell you when to stop eating.
 A full feeling in the stomach, feeling satisfied and a disinterest in food are signals of fullness

 In addition to satisfying your body’s needs, eating is a source of pleasure.
 Sharing a good meal with family and friends and discovering new foods and flavours are ways of enjoying the pleasures of eating.

 Canada’s Food Guide helps you make wise food choices.
 It also helps you meet your needs in vitamins, minerals and nutrients, which are necessary for achieving good health and well-being.